semaphoreci/docs/docs/examples/deploy-to-digitalocean.md

 We will cover these steps to set up the deployment to DigitalOcean on Semaphore:

-1. Create the Secrets to store the credentials.
+1. Create Secrets to store the credentials.
-2. Store the Git Deploy key in a [Secret](secret) on Semaphore.
-3. Create a deployment pipeline, and attach the Git Deploy key secret.
+2. Create a deployment pipeline, attaching the Secrets.
-4. Run a deployment from Semaphore, and ship your code to production.
+3. Run a deployment from Semaphore, and ship your code to production.

 For this example you will need: